Effective book promotion focuses on building a community of readers.

 When Melissa A. Woods came to Red Cup to promote her novel Getting Past Anxiety the book was already published in a paperback edition.
 She was seeking a broader platform for the novel and for her developing speaking career.
 We started by securing guest spots for her on podcasts.
 Podcasts are a great way to learn more about public speaking.
 Authors can explore topics that resonate with their audience and get comfortable with the audio format.

 Getting Past Anxiety is available on Amazon and in Barnes & Noble bookstores nationally.
-Red Cup is producing audiobook and eBook editions of the novel and supporting Melissa’s book tour.
+Red Cup has also produced an ebook and audiobook edition of the book.

 Whether nonfiction or novel, each book has a core audience to build first.
 Once we understand that core audience, what it wants, and where it gets its information, then we can create an effective promotional program and not only sells books, but also which builds credibility for the author and, in Melissa’s case, builds her growing career as a public speaker.